Tsukechi Gorge 付知峡

 From Nagoya , take the Limited Express Shinano toward Shiojiri to Nakatsugawa.
 The gorge is about an hour away via Kitaena Kotsu bus from Nakatsugawa Station.

-Tsukechi Gorge in southwest Gifu is full of beautiful nature.
+Tsukechi Gorge in southeast Gifu is full of beautiful nature.
 Whether you need a quick breather after the subways and skylines or you are looking for something more immersive, Tsukechi Gorge is the place for you.

 The gorge lies deep inside a canopy of Kiso cypress, a local lemon-scented tree that produces timber used in palaces and temples across the country.

 A well-tended hiking trail winds its way along a river into the gorge.
 The river and falls in the area are fed by the crystalline, thoroughly bone-chilling snow melt from Mt.
 Ontake .
 As beautiful as it is, be ready to have your breath taken away in a different way if you jump in.